jsstuff/xql/README.md

 //   "population" >= 1000000 AND "capital" = TRUE;
 ```

 If you ask yourself why all SQL constructs are UPPERCASED the explanation is very simple: in the past xql.js supported both conventions (UPPERCASED and camelCased), but it led to confusion and ambiguity.
-The new API follows a very simple rule: if any function creates a new SQL expression it's name is always UPPERCASED, otherwise it's camelCased.
-This way it's very simple to visually distinguish between SQL building blocks and other logic in the source code.
+The new API follows a very simple rule: if any function creates a new SQL expression or modifies an existing one based on SQL semantics it's name is always UPPERCASED, otherwise it's camelCased (utility functions, etc).
+This way it's very simple to visually distinguish between SQL building blocks and other logic in your own code.
+Please open an issue if you would like to discuss other possibilities.

 API Overview
 ------------